Photo of Angie in the CN Brownfield next to the former Tar Ponds toxic waste site by Robert Bean.

 Through my conceptually based installation practice I aim to ask questions such as how do people live in and with ruination?
 I mean this as a basic question of survival as well as a philosophical question.

-I wish to encourage people to deeply consider what it is that we actually need to survive/thrive and to empower people to learn skills that will bring them into a closer commune with the earth that sustains us.
+I wish to encourage people to deeply consider what it is that we actually need to survive/thrive and to offer encounters that provide an opportunity for gentle engagement with the earth that sustains us.

 My work is a meditation on the precarity of living in a time of late capitalism that also asks the question: What does it take to survive/thrive in late capitalist ruins?